daymosik/raspi-js/README.md

 ## Raspi's actual abilities ##

-* Remote controll from GUI
+* Remote control from GUI
 * Exploration mode
 * Play songs on buzzer :)
 * It speaks!